checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 this should work fine most of the time.
 If you are creating a file, you will need to save it using line feeds only
 (go to File->Advanced Save Options to set this option before saving the file).
-By default, Visual Studio will save the file with carriage return/line feed line endings.
+Otherwise, Visual Studio will save the file with carriage return/line feed line endings.

 ## Source organization